ortexx/akili-connect/README.md

 * {number} [__timeout__=5000] - time after which the application will be rendered in any case, even if it did not have time to fully load
 * {Object} [__jsdomOptions__] - jsdom options
-* {function} [__onDomInit__] - called after dom creation.
+* {function} [__onDomInit__] - called after DOM creation.
-You can change window state here before Akili application will be initialized.
+You can change window state here before Akili application is initialized.
 * {function} [__beforeSerialization__] - called before DOM serialization.
 You can get __window__ object and do anything with it last time.
 * {function} [__afterSerialization__] - called after DOM serialization.
 You can get the actual html and change it last time.
-It is nesessary to return a new html.
+You have to return a new html string.

 ## Polyfills
 You might need missing functions in jsdom or stubs for them.